lewisc64/Driscod/README.md

 ## Example

-This example echos any message it recieves.
+This example echos any message it receives.

 ```cs
 var bot = new Bot(TOKEN);